eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/116-using_refactoring/016-renaming_elements.md

 To rename an element through the Refactor dialog:

 1. Ensure the 'Rename in editor without dialog' checkbox is unmarked in the [Code Refactor Preferences](../../032-reference/032-preferences/020-code_refactor.md) page (accessible from **Window | Preferences | PHP | Code Refactor**).
-2. In the editor, place your cursor on the element to be renamed or select it in the PHP Explorer.
+2. In the editor, place your cursor on the element to be renamed or select it in the Project Explorer.
 3. From the menu bar select **Refactor | Rename** -or- right-click and select **Refactor | Rename** -or- press **Alt-Shift-R**.
    The Rename dialog box will be displayed.
 The name of the dialog will be dependent on the element type.
    ![refactor_rename_element_dialog.png](images/refactor_rename_element_dialog.png "Rename Global Variable")